-The Manitoba Transit Heritage Association, Inc. was established on July 21, 1989 by a group of dedicated Winnipeg Transit employees and retirees interested in collecting and preserving memorabilia and vehicles related to the history of the City’s Public Transit service.
+The Manitoba Transit Heritage Association, Inc. (MTHA) was established on July 21, 1989 by a group of dedicated Winnipeg Transit employees and retirees interested in collecting and preserving memorabilia and heritage vehicles related to the history of the City of Winnipeg’s Public Transit system.

 Click on any of the images below to open the heritage bus gallery

-To find out the latest information on the Manitoba Transit Heritage Association don’t forget to read The Switch Iron – Summer 2014
+To find out the latest information about the activities of the Manitoba Transit Heritage Association don’t forget to read The Switch Iron Newsletter – Winter 2016.pdf

 - Summer – 2013.pdf